 Student Access to Online Learning: Achieving Digital Equality

-The coronavirus and social distancing have changed the way we work, shop, and even eat.
-But the one place that’s experiencing the most change may be flying under the radar: school.
-While classrooms across the country embrace technology and evolve their teaching models, too many students don’t have the means to change with them.
+While classrooms across the country embrace technology and teachers revamp their teaching models to accommodate the evolution of the digital world, too many students don’t have the means to keep up with the changes.
 According to a survey conducted by ACT, 1 in 7 students has access to just one digital device at home (usually a smartphone), and 85% of those students are underserved.

 The digital divide has many dimensions, but so do the efforts to bridge the digital gap.
 Where private schools can afford to supply their students with take-home technology, public schools struggle to equip theirs with the devices they need.
 And even when public schools manage to raise the funding, the issue of internet access at home still exists for students.
 In this guide, we look at the hurdles schools, students, and parents face when it comes to digital access, what’s being done (and what can continue to be done) to achieve digital equality, and what parents and teachers can do to help bridge the gap.

-Digital equality in America is not a new problem.
+Digital inequality in America is not a new problem.
 Students have had trouble finishing their homework outside of school due to inadequate access to technology and resources for quite some time.
-However, in light of the coronavirus pandemic, this ongoing problem is in the spotlight today.
-Let’s take a closer look at this issue.
+Take a closer look at this issue below.

 The Facts

-• Racial differences: Comparatively, 25% and 23% of African-American and Hispanic households, respectively, don’t have home access to the internet.
-Only 10% of students in White households don’t have home access to the internet.
+- Racial differences: Comparatively, 31% and 33% of Black and Hispanic households, respectively, reported not having home access to the internet.
+Only 20% of students in White households don’t have home access to the internet.

-• Financial matters: At least 35% of homes with an annual income of $35,000 or less don’t have home access to the internet.
-This disproportionately affects African-American and Hispanic homes at 41% and 38%, respectively.
+- Financial matters: At least 44% of American households with an annual income of $30,000 or less don’t have home access to the internet.

 Location

 Not all areas have the same access to resources in the U.S. A solid internet infrastructure is often hard to come by in remote or rural areas.
-Teachers in Alaska, for example, report that about half of their students, who live in a school district the size of Indiana, have home access to the internet.
-And even those that do have internet access find it difficult to receive or maintain speeds that allow them to stream video or join conference calls.
+Even those that do have internet access find it difficult to receive or maintain speeds that allow them to stream video or join conference calls.
 Additionally, desirable speeds of broadband service can be tougher to get in areas with underserved populations for reasons beyond their control.

 Income